mbinjavaid/sexism_detection/README.md

 - ```task1.py``` produces the binary (sexist / not sexist) and fine-grained (type of sexism) classification results while using only scale items from the original 'Call me sexist but' dataset.
 Also prints a list of different interesting tweets (e.g. some of the tweets with the top and lowest sexist/non-sexist scores, tweets falling near the classification threshold, etc.).
 For the default values of ```k``` and ```ε```, these tweets have been saved in ```task1_tweets_of_interest.txt```.

-- ```task2.ipynb``` is the code used for generating and saving as csv files the GPT items.
+- ```task2.ipynb``` is the code used for generating and saving as csv files the GPT-generated items.
 We generate both sexist and non-sexist (neutral) sentences/tweet-like items using GPT.

 - ```task3.py``` produces the tweets' binary classification results when using all available scale items - the original scales from 'Call me sexist but' dataset, as well as all the GPT-generated items.
 The choice to use all of these as scale items was made after our evaluations showed that this resulted in arguably the best classification performance overall.
 Similar to ```task1.py```, running ```task3.py``` also produces a list of various tweets of interest.
 For the default values of ```k``` and ```ε```, these tweets have been saved in ```task3_tweets_of_interest.txt```.